digitraceslab/niimpy/docs/architecture.rst

 Data is read from the on-disk formats.

 Typical input consists of filenames on disk, and typical output is a pandas.DataFrame with a direct mapping of on-disk formats.
-For converience, it may do various other small limiting and preprocessing, but should not look inside the data too much.
+For convenience, it may do various other small limiting and preprocessing, but should not look inside the data too much.

 These are in ``niimpy.reading``.